-SRC(22)164 PLANNING OBJECTIVES DEEP DIVE: 6N INTELLIGENT AUTOMATION/ROBOTIC PROCESS AUTOMATION Members received the deep dive report, providing an update on progress with the delivery of Planning Objective 6N, to develop an initial intelligent automation (IA) plan which combines Robotic Process Automation (RPA) technology, AI and Natural Language Processing to streamline data collection and integration.
+PLANNING OBJECTIVES DEEP DIVE: 6N INTELLIGENT AUTOMATION/ROBOTIC PROCESS AUTOMATION

+Members received the deep dive report, providing an update on progress with the delivery of Planning Objective 6N, to develop an initial intelligent automation (IA) plan which combines Robotic Process Automation (RPA) technology, Al and Natural Language Processing to streamline data collection and integration.

 Mr Tracey advised Members that the emphasis for RPA within the Health Board is on how to reduce inefficiencies and waste.
 Mr Tracey noted that there are many opportunities to improve manual and duplicated processes in the Health Board, which crucially could free up time and reduce waste.

 Mr Tracey advised Members that the main benefit from IA/RPA will be the release of capacity.
 By allowing tasks to be completed by automation, the time spent undertaking these tasks can be repurposed.
 Employees are freed up to fully focus on high-value or high-priority activities, such as patient care, or face-to-face interactions, which require cognitive input.
 Mr Tracey advised Members that the quantifiable benefits will be identified with each automation and that, in order to provide measurable benefits, the teams are looking to release 50,000 hours of capacity back into the Health Board, per annum, by 2025.
 Mr Tracey assured Members that based on the work to date, this is considered to be a realistic target.

 Mr Tracey provided an overview of the three current proof of concepts being undertaken by the Health Board; Community Nursing Referrals, Workforce Automation, and Finance Automation (for processes such as the request to raise a bill and for pay recording).
-The Committee: NOTED the content of the Deep Dive into Intelligent Automation/Robotic Process Automation • NOTED the initial target capacity release of 50,000 hours by 2025 • RECEIVED ASSURANCE regarding delivery of Planning Objective 6N and the ambition of the Health Board to fully integrate Robotic Process Automation, where required.